 Contact: Mark Almberg, communications director, (312) 782-6006, email@example.com

-A nationwide physicians’ group today hailed the reintroduction of a popular federal bill that would quickly upgrade the Medicare program and expand it to cover the entire population.
+A national physicians group today hailed the reintroduction of a federal bill that would upgrade the Medicare program and swiftly expand it to cover the entire population.

 The “Expanded and Improved Medicare for All Act,” H.R.
-676, sponsored by Rep. John Conyers Jr., D-Mich., would replace today’s private health insurers – and the Obama law's individual mandate, which is being challenged as unconstitutional – with a single, streamlined public agency that would pay all medical claims, much like Medicare works for seniors today.
-(See bill summary here.)
+676, introduced by Rep. John Conyers Jr., D-Mich., and 37 other House members, would replace today’s welter of private health insurance companies with a single, streamlined public agency that would pay all medical claims, much like Medicare works for seniors today.

-“As the founder of a free medical clinic in rural Tennessee, I can assure you that the need for fundamental health care reform has never been greater,” he said.
-“It’s time to stop putting the interests of private insurance companies over patient needs and adopt a single-payer national health program in the U.S.”
+“As a doctor who sees hard-pressed patients every day, I can tell you that the need for fundamental health care reform has never been greater,” he said.
+“It’s time to stop putting the interests of private insurance companies and Big Pharma over patient needs.
+It’s time to adopt a single-payer, improved-Medicare-for-all program in the United States.”

-Physicians for a National Health Program (www.pnhp.org) is an organization of 18,000 physicians who advocate for single-payer national health insurance, an improved Medicare for all.
+Physicians for a National Health Program (www.pnhp.org) is a nonprofit research and educational organization of 18,000 physicians who advocate for single-payer national health insurance, an improved Medicare for all.
 To speak with a physician/spokesperson in your area, visit www.pnhp.org/stateactions or call (312) 782-6006.